orb-lang/cluster/doc/md/cluster.md

 After which Widget is assigned the usual collection of methods and base values, and new is returned after a constructor is created\.

+Capturing the third value \(Meta\) is optional, so unless there are metamethods to be provided or extended, it can just be `local new, Widget = ...`\.

 The secret sauce here is that `cluster:cluster` contains a private library of everything which passes through it\.